Lodgers and Subtenants

 If you are claiming Housing Benefit, a lodger or subtenant will be included in the calculation of number of bedrooms you need.
 So by having a lodger or subtenant in your spare bedroom you could avoid the deduction.
 However, any rent you receive over £20 per week will be considered income and will affect your Housing Benefit.

-If you are claiming Universal Credit, a lodger or subtenant will not be included in the calculation of the number of bedrooms you need and so the 14% or 25% deduction will still apply.
+If you are claiming Universal Credit, a lodger or subtenant will not be included in the calculation of the number of bedrooms you need and so the deduction will still apply.
 However, the rent you receive will not be treated as income and could be used to help pay the shortfall in your rent.

 The Department of Work and Pensions and your local Council will be able to give you more information.